2009 Pellet and Biomass Stove Tax Credit Information

 certified?

-A: The manufacturer will have to certify that its
+A: The manufacturer will have to certify that

-A manufacturers certification is a signed
+requirements.
+A manufacturers certification

-statement from the manufacturer certifying that
+is a signed statement from the manufacturer certifying

-credit.
-The IRS encourages manufacturers to provide
+tax credit.
+The IRS encourages manufacturers to

-these certifications on their websites to facilitate
+provide these certifications on their websites

-identification of qualified products.
-Tax payers
+to facilitate identification of qualified products.

-with their tax return.
+submit a copy with their tax return.

 Q: What should a retailer and consumer do while